Water Rewards — Information Rich Money

 “Finance — the world’s more inefficient industry” outlines the cost reductions available by moving from low information money to high information money.
 Water Rewards is high information money.

-ACT Water Rewards Co-op
+ACT Water Rewards Co-op Proposal

 The ACT Water Rewards Co-op is an example of how to implement this lower-cost approach to financing with information rich money.
+At the time of writing ICON Water have not endorsed the proposal.

 In the ACT a Water Rewards Co-operative will administer the allocation of Rights and the purchase and use of Water Rewards.
 The Co-op decides the rules for the issuing of Rights.
 ICONWater is the name of the ACT Government Water Authority.
 Any customer of ICONWater can apply for membership of the Co-op.
 They receive a personal copy of the Water Rewards app containing the Co-op rules, the Water Rewards rules, and a history of their transactions.
 Click here to see a mockup of the application.

 The customers of ICONWater pay the same for water, but they receive Rights to buy Water Rewards.
-At present interest rates on long-term money, a discount rate of 10% makes the free Rights approximately the same value as the purchased Water Rewards.
+At the present interest rates on long-term money, a discount rate of 10% makes the free Rights approximately the same value as the purchased Water Rewards.

 Customers receive $1.5 Billion in Water Rights, and ICONWater increases its profits by 70 million each year.
 The ACT government debt has reduced by $1.5B.
 The infrastructure assets of ICONWater are greater than $1.5B, and so the ACT government can raise further funds via Water Rewards to spend on other investments such as hospitals, roads, renewable energy, or schools.